 How does the adage go?
 With age comes … new ways to save on taxes.

-While you can’t stop filing taxes just because you retire, being a retiree often means you can claim some worthwhile tax breaks such as credits and deductions.
+While you can’t stop filing taxes just because you retire, being a retiree often means you can claim some worthwhile tax credits and deductions.

 In some cases, these tax breaks are available to both workers and retirees, so the latter often don’t realize they might be eligible.
 In other cases, these tax breaks are effectively reserved for older taxpayers, meaning taxpayers may not hear about them until later in life.

-Following are five examples of tax breaks that retirees often overlook.
+Following are several examples of federal income tax breaks that retirees often overlook.

 1. Bigger standard deduction